obsidianlad/GoldTouch/README.md

 This will give you a compiled GoldTouch.class.

-Then you will have to pack your own GoldTouch.jar with the following folder structure:
+Lastly, pack your own GoldTouch.jar with the following folder structure:

 ```
 GoldTouch.jar